How to Determine the Gender of a Noun in Russian

 Gender of Russian nouns

-But it’s not so easy.
+But it’s not that easy.
 There are some exeptions.

 You should consider the meaning of the word itself.
-Generally, nouns that relate to male figures or concepts are masculine, while those related to female figures or concepts are feminine.
-And there are some noun that look like feminine ones, but they are masculine.
+Generally, nouns related to male figures or concepts are masculine, while those related to female figures or concepts are feminine.
+However, there are some nouns that may appear feminine but are actually masculine.

 Remember this small group: